jina-ai/vectordb/README.md

 - Serverless capacity: `any-vector-db` can be deployed in the cloud in serverless mode, allowing you to save resources and have the data available only when needed.

 - Multiple ANN algorithms: `any-vector-db` contains different implementations of ANN algorithms.
 These are the ones offered so far, we plan to integrate more:
-   - Exact NN Search: Implements Simple Near Neighbour Algorithm.
+   - Exact NN Search: Implements Simple Nearest Neighbour Algorithm.
    - HNSWLib: Based on [HNSWLib](https://github.com/nmslib/hnswlib)

 - Filter capacity: `any-vector-db` allows you to have filters on top of the ANN search.